We have all inevitably been there: A recipe calls for buttermilk. This is not something you are normally throwing in your cart at the store.

 I am here to tell you that it just doesn’t have to be this way.
 Making a substitute at home with ingredients you most likely already have is easy and stress-free.
 So skip the trip to the store (or multiple stores for that matter) and keep reading.

-Buttermilk, in its most basic form, is a fermented dairy drink.
 Traditionally, it was the by-product of churning butter; full of protein from the milk, and naturally low in fat.
-Natural buttermilk ferments on its own and you are left with a thick, tangy, creamy beverage.
+Natural buttermilk ferments on its own and you are left with a thick, tangy, creamy dairy product.

-Nowadays, the buttermilk you are purchasing is mostly like made by adding a culture (read: good bacteria) to low-fat milk and heating it.
+Nowadays, the store bought version is mostly like made by adding a culture (read: good bacteria) to low-fat milk and heating it.
 The culture does its thing and ferments the milk.
 This commercially made variety is a bit thicker and a bit more tart than the natural kind.
+You will see this labeled cultured buttermilk.

 What is buttermilk used for?
-Buttermilk is a favorite when it comes to baking because it has more flavor than plain milk and gives things a good rise.
+Buttermilk is a favorite when it comes to baking because it has more flavor than regular milk or almond milk and gives things a good rise.
 Its thickness means additional moisture which translates to a beautiful crumb.

 It is great for things like fried chicken because the acidity of it tenderizes the meat while keeping it moist.
 And in some countries, folks drink it cold often with spices and herbs are thrown in for a refreshing drink on a hot day.